 Yes, but not what the USA says is one.
 I don’t know what I am politically in the USA, my value system doesn’t mesh-up with either party.
 I believe in common sense, I believe in personal responsibility, in fiscal responsibility, but also to help our fellow-man.
-Most strongly I believe we will never be free unless everyone is treated equally, only then we will truly become great.
+Most strongly I believe we will never be free unless everyone is treated equally, only then we will truly make America great again.

 Here Is What Cap Says

 It is no secret that I am a huge Captain America Fan, he encompasses the American Dream, what it can be if we lift each other up, instead of putting each other down.
 It is an ideal we should strive to live for, here is Cap in his own words.

 It comes down to this, we have to stand up for what we believe in, our core values and answer to our conscience as we make our way in this world, and from this point forward this is what I have to do.
 If we don’t we stand for nothing.

 Don’t Do Nothing